 For any $\epsilon$ ,$BDS(P,Q)=REMD(P,Q)=0$ (since all samples from $P$ will have an exact matching sample in $Q$ and vice-versa) even though as $\epsilon \rightarrow 0$ $W(P,Q) \rightarrow a$.
-By increasing $a$ we can increase $W(P,Q)$ arbitrarily $\blacksquare$.
+By increasing $a$ we can increase $W(P,Q)$ arbitrarily. $\blacksquare$

 To illustrate the difference between SWD, BDS and REMD in the context of image patches, consider three images of sky and grass, each with 1000 patches.
 Images A and B, have 999 sky patches and one grass patch, while image C has 1 sky patch and 999 grass patches.
-Note that both when comparing A and B, and when comparing B and C {\em both coherence and completeness losses will be zero.} This means that BDS and REMD will consider A and B (which have the same patch distribution) to be as similar as B and C (which have very different distributions).
-In contrast, the SWD will be zero if and only if the two distributions are identical, and SWD(A,B) will be much lower than SWD(B,C).
+Note that when comparing A and B, and when comparing B and C {\em both coherence and completeness losses will be zero.} This means that BDS and REMD will consider A and B (which have the same patch distribution) to be as similar as B and C (which have very different distributions).
+In contrast, the SWD will be zero if and only if the two distributions are identical, and $SWD(A,B)$ will be much lower than $SWD(B,C)$.